 We invite you to engage in the project, through sharing your ideas and financially supporting the project.
-The collection of funds (based on permit number RA/2020/1375) commences on 15 November.Account details can be found on the fund collections page.
+The first round of collection of funds (based on permit number RA/2020/1375) ended on 14 February 2021.
+A second round will be commenced in the early summer.

 Questions, contributions and suggestions can be sent to Immi Tallgren (email@example.com) and Anna van der Velde (firstname.lastname@example.org).

 The photographs on the blog pages have been taken by Immi Tallgren and Anna van der Velde.
 All portraits are displayed in the halls of the Porthania building of the Helsinki University Law Faculty.
 For more details on the portraits, please contact Immi Tallgren.